Reg Stats

 The George Washington University Regulatory Studies Center, "CHART OR DATASET TITLE" retrieved "ACCESS DATE", go.gwu.edu/regstudies.

-The source code for data and charts is available on GitHub.
+The source code for the data and charts is available on GitHub.
 If you would like to see us include other data or have questions about the information presented here, please email [email protected].

 Economically Significant Final Rules Published by Presidential Year